digital-work-lab/literature-review-seminar/slides/04-tools.md

 Science queries such as:
 “TI=(IT OR IS OR …) AND TI=(value OR payoff OR …) AND TI=(firm OR business OR …)”.

-Now you have your information need to conduct research on “The effect of LLM on individual performance at work”, please generate a highly effective systematic review Boolean query for the information need.
+Now you have your information needed to conduct research on “The effect of LLM on individual performance at work”, please generate a highly effective systematic review Boolean query for the information need.
 ```